YiH-Liu/Parameter-wise-prediction/README.md

 ## Data1 from Case1
  DiscreteModel.jl is responsible for generating all synthetic data from discrete model at k=100.

- solutions.jl s responsible for generating all data from PDE model at k=100.
+ solutions.jl is responsible for generating all data from PDE model at k=100.

  Plot.jl is responsible for generating Figure 2 and Figure S1 uisng data generated from DiscreteModel.jl and solutions.jl.
 ## Data2 from Case1
  DiscreteModel.jl is responsible for generating all synthetic data from discrete model at k=200.

- solutions.jl s responsible for generating all data from PDE model at k=200.
+ solutions.jl is responsible for generating all data from PDE model at k=200.

  Plot.jl is responsible for generating Figure S4 uisng data generated from DiscreteModel.jl and solutions.jl.
 ## Analysis1 from Case1